Dimer models and cluster categories of Grassmannians: Surfaces

 \begin{proof} Axioms (a1) to (a3) in Definition~\ref{d:asd} follow from the local construction of $D(\mathcal{T})$ (and the way in which two triangles are fitted together).
 So we just need to check that the weak Postnikov diagram constructed is of degree $2$.
 Let $p_{ij}$ be a marked point on boundary component $\mathcal{C}_i$ of $(X,M)$.
 Anticlockwise of $p_{ij}$ are the marked points $p_{i,j+1}$ and $p_{i,j+2}$ (allowing the possibility that one or both of them coincides with $p_{ij}$).
 Figure~\ref{f:nearboundary} shows the two triangles adjacent to the boundary arcs between $p_{ij}$ and $p_{i,j+1}$ and between $p_{i,j+1}$ and $p_{i,j+2}$, together with all the arcs incident with $p_{i,j+1}$.
 Note that the two triangles may coincide.
 The dotted line at the base of the figure indicates the boundary of the surface (but note that some of the edges at the top of the figure may also be on the boundary).
 The figure also shows the strand which starts at $p_{ij}$; we see that it ends at $p_{i,j+2}$ as required; note that its path is not affected by whether the edges at the top of the figure are boundary edges or not. \end{proof}

 We may thus associate a dimer model $Q(D(\mathcal{T}))$ to a triangulation $\mathcal{T}$ as in Lemma~\ref{l:triangulationdiagram}.
-Quotienting out the boundary arrows, the quiver together with the potential in Remark~\ref{r:potential} becomes the quiver with potential associated to $\mathcal{T}$ in~\cite{lf09} (using~\cite{fst08}).
+As in Remark~\ref{r:potential}, we have an associated potential.
+Deleting the boundary arrows of the quiver, and all terms in the potential containing them, we obtain the quiver associated to $\mathcal{T}$ in~\cite{fst08} with potential as in~\cite{lf09}.

 As an example, we consider the annulus.
 Fix positive integers $n,m$.
 Let $\Lambda_{n,m}=\F Q_{n,m}/\I$ be the algebra defined as follows.
 The quiver $Q_{n,m}$ is embedded into an annulus.
 The vertices are $1,2,\ldots ,n$ clockwise on the outer boundary and $\overline{1},\overline{2},\ldots ,\overline{m}$ clockwise on the inner boundary.
 There are arrows $x_i{\colon}i-1\to i$ and $y_i{\colon}i\to i-1$ on the outer boundary (end points taken mod $n$) and arrows $\overline{x}_i{\colon}\overline{i-1}\to \overline{i}$ and $\overline{y}_i{\colon}\overline{i}\to \overline{i-1}$ on the inner boundary (end points taken mod $m$), as well as arrows $r{\colon} 1\to \overline{1}$ from the outer to inner boundary and $s{\colon}\overline{m}\to n$ from the inner to outer boundary.
 See Figure~\ref{f:annulus}.